-In this document, we refer to different types of datasets, as follows:
+This Technical Report refers to different types of datasets, as follows:

-3.1 Received data: Any dataset submitted from a trusted source to be used in the benchmarking platform;
+3.1 received data: Any dataset submitted from a trusted source to be used in the benchmarking platform.

-- 3.2 Public data: Subset of the received data that is made public by FG-AI4H to help AI developers to understand the structure of the undisclosed test data, or to train AI technology if enough data are provided; - 3.3 Undisclosed test data: Corresponds to the remaining received data after removing public data.
-This set is kept strictly private to evaluate submitted AI technology. - 3.4 Trusted source: A party that is considered reliable and dependable for providing data to be used in the benchmarking platform.
+3.2 public data: Subset of the received data that is made public by FG-AI4H to help AI developers to understand the structure of the undisclosed test data, or to train AI technology if enough data are provided.

+3.3 undisclosed test data: Corresponds to the remaining received data after removing public data.
+This set is kept strictly private to evaluate submitted AI technology.

+3.4 trusted source: A party that is considered reliable and dependable for providing data to be used in the benchmarking platform.
 Data from such a source is typically regarded as credible, accurate, and can be used with confidence for benchmarking purposes.

-4 Abbreviations
+4 Abbreviations and acronyms